 The room linking the Gilded Age exhibit and the canoes will make the transition from the Thousand Islands to Gananoque, displaying both our popular 3D model of the islands, a small vignette on the Loyalist founder Joel Stone, and displaying a set of “curiosities” from the Gananoque Museum Collections such as an antique dentist’s drill, a 3 foot sawfish snout and other interesting and unique artefacts.

 Chris French, of Chris’ Creations has also built some great nature scenes to compliment the exhibits as you can see here.
-So, lots to do, back to work.
-Next time I'll share a little of what goes into creating the exhibit panels that tell the story.

 No comments: